 We often anthropomorphize or make assumptions about animal behaviour - especially with iconic species like grizzly bears.
 Bears are unique, complex creatures with drivers we don’t completely understand.
 Remember that wildlife communicates differently than people, and there is room for misinterpretation; while it’s always safest to err on the side of caution, we should not jump to conclusions when viewing wildlife behaviour.

 The bear in the video appears to be young due to its small size.
 It is extremely unusual for bears to charge at anything in deep water, especially a young bear, to protect food or otherwise.
 It was reported the grizzly was feeding on an elk on the shoreline and there was conjecture it was protecting it.

 A more likely story is that this bear was startled and made an instinctive choice to flee to a place where it felt more secure – in this case the opposite bank of the river, which may have been where this bear came from in the first place.

-After watching this footage, Tweedsmuir Park Lodge certified grizzly bear viewing guide Ellie Archer explains that “as a rule, bears do not look at things floating in water as a threat.
+After watching this footage, Tweedsmuir Park Lodge certified grizzly bear viewing guide Ellie Lamb explains that “as a rule, bears do not look at things floating in water as a threat.
 Therefore, perhaps this young bear is running from something on land, and the timing of the rafts and kayaks being on the water was coincidental.”

 The behaviour of the bear once it is in the water supports this - it shows little interest in pursuing any of the watercraft, rather it seems focused on swimming between them to reach the other side.
 This indicates to us that the sub-adult bear was feeling vulnerable on the river bank, and with little regard for the kayaks and rafts, chose to use the river as a route to safety.